 - Regulating stress through use of holistic therapies is integral to progressing along the path to wellness, as stress is a trigger for activating the mental health disorder.

-Examples of Holistic Activities and Their Benefits to Mental Health
+Examples of Holistic Mental Health Activities and Their Benefits

 As a society we have become complacent about taking care of our emotional wellbeing.
 We have been conditioned to rely on a pill for this or that ailment as quick and easy fix for whatever difficulty we are experiencing.
 The error in that way of thinking is that mental wellbeing can be accomplished through pharmaceuticals, with little other effort involved.
 This is a mistake.